Haemodialysis-associated amyloidosis

-Amyloidosis is the accumulation on misfolded protein fibers in the body.
-This is very common condition associated with many of the chronic illness.

 Haemodialysis-associated amyloidosis is a form of systemic amyloidosis associated with chronic kidney failure.
-Even if this is common in CKD patients with chronic regular dialysis, it can be also seen in patient with CKD but have never dialysed too.
+Amyloidosis is the accumulation of misfolded protein fibers in the body that can be associated with many chronic illnesses.
+Even though amyloidosis is common in chronic kidney disease (CKD) patients receiving chronic regular dialysis, it has also been reported in a patient with chronic kidney failure but who never received dialysis.

 Presentation

 Long-term haemodialysis results in a gradual accumulation of β2 microglobulin, a serum protein, in the blood.
 It accumulates because it is unable to cross the dialysis filter.

 Affected individuals usually present after 5 years of dialysis rarely before that.
 The tendency of haemodialysis-associated amyloidosis is to be articular in general affecting the joints.

 Diagnosis

 Prevention

 The mainstay of management of the dialysis related amyloidosis is the prevention than the other type of treatment methods.
 Because most of the medical and surgical managements for this condition may not prevent the symptoms completely.
 Therefore we have to take adequate precautions to prevent future dialysis disequilibrium syndrome in CKD patients.

 There are several steps in prevention of dialysis related amyloidosis.